maxim7w/rtdx-script-doc/README.md

  This marks a section of scripting in the game engine.
 - -- <<★ActAssetBlob
  This marks a section in which asset properties are set.
+- -- <<★CutsceneBlob
+ This marks a section in which a scripted cutscene is played.

+Most scripts have japanese comments or backup text explaining the content.
 ## Audio
 #### PlaySe
 *This function plays a sound file as a sound effect.*